sarahciston/codingcare/_drafts/lavenderhaze.md

 nav_order: 95
 ---

+>[Geohegan]: cybernetics doesn't emerge out of war but out of liberal/humanist efforts to establish the non-human, happening between the wars.
+Local/domestic violences count as much, these are entangled.
+My chart also argues this.

 <!-- 400 word (2500 char) abstract by Jul 7 to HIIG conference -->
 AI Decision Making from Battlefield to Desktop: Tracing the Techno-Military-Industrial Pipeline